hash-bang/mindstate/README.md

 =========================
 The MindState plugin system is designed to make it as simple as possible to add functionality.

 In essence each plugin, when run is provided with its own workspace - a writable directory on disk - anything placed in this directory is folded into the MindState backup.
-Each plugin is expected to expose at least a `backup()` function which writes to this location asyncronosly, returning execution to the main process on completion.
+Each plugin is expected to expose at least a `backup()` function which writes to this location asynchronously, returning execution to the main process on completion.

 A plugin can optionally also expose a `restore()` method which performs the reverse action - taking a workspace and restoring the state of the machine from it.